RobTheThief/ci-project-1-css-and-html/README.md

         1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the interpreter.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their youtube channel and social media links to see their followings on and content to gauge their competence.
+I also want to locate their youtube channel and social media links to see their followings and content to gauge their competence.

     -   #### Returning Visitor Goals